 Once your custard has reached the proper thickness, stir in your vanilla extract.
 Transfer the custard to a food storage container and cover.
 Refrigerate for twelve to twenty-four hours.
 I prefer the latter because aging the custard allows the proteins in the custard to bind with the water molecules and plump up.
 All that contributes to that mouthfeel that’s so essential to a great custard.

-After the custard has been refrigerated, remove the vanilla bean (just discard it).
+After the custard is chilled through remove and toss the vanilla bean.
 Churn the custard in your ice cream maker according to the manufacturer’s instructions.
-You want your Vanilla Frozen Custard to have a soft-serve consistency when it’s finished churning.
+The frozen custard will have a soft-serve consistency after churning.
 You should get between one-and-a-half to two quarts from this recipe, depending on overrun.
 Overrun is the term used for the amount of custard wasted in the machine or ice cream bowl, when it is removed from the ice cream machine.

 Scoop and Enjoy.